Action at Tsari: Aftermath

 Captain Krishan Singh and his troops observed that the Gilgit Scouts were fewer in number than expected.
 They attempted to escape, which led to face-to-face combat in which all of the state troops, including Captain Krishan Singh, were killed.
 The commander of the "A" Wing awarded Bakhtawar Shah a merit certificate for his role in the operation.
 With the fall of Rondu to the Gilgit Scouts, the Muslim soldiers of the Skardu Garrison attempted to free themselves from the control of the state administration.
 The assistance provided to the Ibex Force contributed to the capture of all of Rondu, including Tsari.

 Communication between Skardu and Tsari was limited to runners, and none of the state troops returned to Skardu to report the attack.
 Colonel Thapa and the state forces had their last contact on 9 February.
 Unaware of the situation at Tsari or the arrival of the Gilgit Scouts, the state forces were left vulnerable due to the lack of warnings from outposts.

 After the assault at Tsari, the Ibex Force advanced toward Skardu.
 On 12 February, the force regrouped at Qomera under Major Ehsan and was divided into two units.
-Major Ehsan’s plan involved the main column advancing along the right bank of the river, while Captain Nek Alam and Lieutenant Babar established a foothold for the main column to cross.
+Major Ehsan's plan involved the main column advancing along the right bank of the river, while Captain Nek Alam and Lieutenant Babar established a foothold for the main column to cross.
 Havildar Sher Muhammad was tasked with gathering all available boats at an accessible location in Skardu and rallying the local Muslim population at Sondus before the assault.

 Meanwhile, a relief column led by Captain Prabhat Singh, Lieutenant Ajit Singh, and Bhagat Singh had departed from Srinagar on 13 January 1948.
 They arrived in Skardu on 10 February, having faced numerous challenges due to the harsh winter.
 The relief column initially returned to Srinagar midway, warned by locals of the dangers of the journey.
 However, after receiving further instructions, they resumed their journey and reached Skardu.
 The assault on Skardu town was launched on 11 February and the Siege of Skardu began on 12th.

+These disparate elements were stiffened and officered by the regulars from Pak Army It speaks volumes for the organizing ability and leadership of these Pak Army officers who wielded together such a heterogeneous group of highly temperamental people into an effective and efficient fighting outfit, making sure that their potential as guerrilla fighters adept at hit and run tactics was retained in its entirety and fully exploited.